-Sunseeker International to launch Sunseeker 74 Sport Yacht at Cannes Yachting Festival - YBW
+Sunseeker International to premiere Sunseeker 74 Sport Yacht globally at Cannes Yachting Festival - YBW

-Sunseeker International will unveil its latest craft, 74 Sport Yacht, globally at the Cannes Yachting Festival, which takes place 11 - 18 September
+Sunseeker International will unveil its latest craft, 74 Sport Yacht, and seven more models, at the Cannes Yachting Festival, which takes place 11 - 18 September

 Sunseeker International have announced its brand new 74 Sport Yacht will get its world premiere at this year’s Cannes Yachting Festival.